Back

 • Support Channels: Primarily email and ticket-based.
 There is no 24/7 live phone support for retail users in 2026.

-• Response Times: During periods of high market volatility, users often report delays in response times, sometimes taking several days to resolve account verification or withdrawal holds.
+• Response Times: During periods of high market volatility, users often report delays in response times, with account verification or withdrawal holds, sometimes taking several days to resolve

 • Trustpilot Sentiment: User reviews are often polarized.
-Positive reviews praise the security and ease of use, while negative reviews frequently cite frustration with the automated nature of the support system.
+Positive reviews praise the security and ease of use, while negative reviews often cite frustration with the automated support system.

 FAQ